New Years Resolutions

 After that I have the mates that can build a brain computer interface and as sure as bobs your uncle fanny is your aunt that is brain simulation done my son...

 I really do also believe this is the next stage for AI after the LLM because I feel that what built us the LLM is Bayesian mathematics (its basically SoftMax) and the Nash equilibrium from Von Neuman.
-The issue I feel both those miss is when you look at a snooker table and try and figure out outcomes I suspect its best described as a set of differential equations and not linear algebra and good look to you with figuring out how to standardise the differential equations.
-I think that is metaphorically my issue with present day AI research of which I accept I might be among a small minority that gets what I am saying here.
+The issue I feel both those miss is when you look at a snooker table and try and figure out outcomes and calculate Nash equilibrium well every move can completely rearrange that table and change the subsequent game and its so swingy.
+I think life is a bit more like snooker where all the balls are constantly moving than the type of Bayesian maths that produced the LLMs and allow for machine learning; I suspect its best described as a set of differential equations and not linear algebra and good look to you with figuring out how to standardise the differential equations and get them efficient well then you can have a AI more like us and less like a LLM.

 I think what I am saying here is Von Neuman and what a lot of our AI is built on is game theory and Bayesian estimation of outcomes.
 The problem like what I experienced with the snooker game was how do you estimate the Nash equilibrium for a snooker game.
 Every action moves most but not all balls if you try harder you can move more of the balls.
 Snooker is a bit more like life than chess in than its much more uncertain every action by a opponent radically changes the possible actions and the whole game cannot be described as a series of optimal actions (much like life; albeit my alumni who went to better colleges than mine might disagree).